AdamMc331/Not-KotDog/README.md

 # Not KotDog

 Not KotDog is an Android app written in Kotlin that uses the [Clarifai](http://clarifai.com) API to tell you whether or not an image is a hotdog.
+You can read the blog post [here](http://blog.clarifai.com/not-kotdog-using-clarifai-to-detect-hot-dogs-in-kotlin/#.WTXA3xMrIcg).

 ## Setup